 Especially with web servers, it makes sense to keep an eye on the temporal development of accesses and data streams.
 This is the only way to properly check the performance of your servers.
 This also includes the exchange of knowledge.
 Anomalies, poor availability and other problems are not always automatically exchanged between IT teams and reported to the responsible department.
 A disadvantageous configuration can often only be detected in context.

 The mere collection of data does not provide any insight into the operation of your own servers.
 Although the number of connections, active users and sessions, and many other data are suitable for better planning of your own infrastructure, you still need to visualize the metrics correctly, otherwise no evaluation is possible.
-Only then will a tool be suitable for evaluating and improving server performance.
+Only then will a web server monitoring tool be suitable for evaluating and improving server performance.

 Checkmk records measured values and provides this data in meaningful graphs.
 Their use is easy and intuitive even for users without monitoring experience.
 The analysis is easy thanks to its integrated graphing tools, and enables the quick detection of deviations.
 If required, the information can also be forwarded to external tools such as Grafana.
 In Checkmk you can also combine and customize graphs – for example to investigate temporal interactions.
 You can see more details in our video tutorials.